 A pine cone is the reproductive structure of a pine tree.
 It is composed of woody scales fused to form a cone shape.
 Inside the pine cone are the tree’s seeds.
 The scales open and close based on the temperature and humidity levels of the environment, allowing the seeds to disperse.

 Pine cones are a valuable food source for many animals, including squirrels.
 They contain high levels of proteins, carbohydrates, and fats.
-Pine cones can also be eaten by birds and other animals, such as bears, deer, and mice.
+Birds and other animals like bears, deer, rats, and mice also eat pine cones.

 Why Do Squirrels Eat Pine Cones?